worldwise001/worldwise001.github.com/pubs.md

 ### bio

 Sarah is a software engineer on a privacy engineering team at Square.
 Her background includes 4+ years of industry experience in security/privacy infrastructure design and engineering, and 4 years of academic privacy research.
-She has a variety of event organizing and speaking experience; highlights include speaking at and co-organizing BSidesSF 2019, organizing and presenting a 300+ person CTF workshop at Grace Hopper, and giving a series of funny lightning talks on infrastructure security and privacy challenges.
-She holds a Bachelor's of Computer Science from Southern Illinois University - Carbondale.
+Some project highlights include: designing and building simpler purpose-driven access controls for dataset access by analysts; designing and building new egress controls linked to vendor contracts and migrating the whole engineering org of 100+ teams to this system; and otherwise working with and maintaining various secrets management and payments cryptography services at scale at Square.
+Her current focus is designing and building security and privacy visibility tools to aid in risk modeling and development of new access control mechanisms.

-She also has given talks as a hologram, and in general never takes herself seriously.
+She's also given various talks about these topics.
+For fun, she is one of the lead organizers of BSidesSF, a local 2000+attendee security con in San Francisco.

 She can be followed for cats and tech humor on Twitter: @worldwise001.